omerulutas/CizCizDP/README.md

 This study is containing Design Pattern Lecture's  Observer and Strategy Patterns topics with illustration and implementation .
 Project is implemented in Java.
 I implement in my university life.

+# Description of CizCizDP
+### Scenario

+ CizCiz is an online color and drawing game for children which aims to teach seasons.
+ As the admin enters the date and time, the system gets the appropriate season and the drawings (which belong to the online users) get adapted to the current season.
+ By default all the trees are green however if the admin enters a date in winter all of the trees become white,  and yellow in autumn.
+They are green in spring and summer.

 # Installation - The software you need

 (Installation instructions are for the microsoft operating system.)